Genza999/toop/README.md

-# xcubia
+# toop

-Python library to monitor the site connectivity
+Toop is a python library that monitors the status of 's website on Mac